Python packaging, environment and dependency management

 Some things that are (or were?) painful to install by pip are painless via conda.
 Contrariwise, some things that are painful to install by conda are easy by pip.

-I recommend working out which pain points are worse in this complicated decision by trial and error.
-Sometimes it would be worth the administrative burden of understanding conda’s current licensing and future licensing risks, but if it does not bring substantial value, choose pip.
+I recommend working out which pain points are worse in this system is a complicated calculation by trial and error.
+If conda does not bring substantial value, choose pip.
+Sometimes it would be worth the administrative burden of understanding conda’s current licensing and future licensing risks, but it would have to be a strong win.

-This is an updated recommendation; previously I preferred conda — pip used to be much worse, and anaconda’s licensing used to be less restrictive.
-Now I think anaconda cannot be relied upon IP-wise.
+This is an updated recommendation; previously I preferred conda — pip used to be much worse, and Anaconda’s licensing used to be less restrictive.

 Download e.g. Linux x64 Miniconda, from the download page.